I lied.

 It should look like this:

 The top part refers to a few properties of the line.
 The only one you should probably bother with here is Repeatable Action; if it should play the script every time the line is crossed or just the first time.
-In this map, you have to cross the stairs a few times, and having her say "King Sombra would approve" is only funny the first time if it's even funny at all, so I left that box unchecked.
+In this map, you have to cross the stairs a few times, and having her say "King Sombra would approve" is only funny the first time

 Map number refers to... well... the number of the map you want the line to affect.
 Yeah.
 You can have a switch in level one open a door in level two.
 But that's too complicated for me, so I left it at zero (where it will only affect the map it is on).
 This script doesn't call for any other arguments, so leave those at zero as well.